-Children’s social and emotional needs are discussed and reviewed regularly by the relevant staff.
-Advice and training on supporting individual pupil’s needs is provided by the Inclusion Manager (SENCO) and, where necessary, by other professionals like the Educational Psychologist.
+- Children’s social and emotional needs are discussed and reviewed regularly by the relevant staff.
+Advice and training on supporting individual pupil’s needs is provided by the SEND team and, where necessary, by other professionals, for example, the Educational Psychologist.

-If you have any concerns or questions regarding your child’s emotional well-being, you may wish to discuss these with the class teacher or a member of the SEND team. https://www.buckingham.richmond.sch.uk/school-policies/
+- If you have any concerns or questions regarding your child’s emotional well-being, you may wish to discuss these with the class teacher or a member of the SEND team. https://www.buckingham.richmond.sch.uk/school-policies/

 - The SEND team support class teachers in planning suitable provision for children with Special Educational Needs and Disability.

-The school has a training plan for all staff to improve the teaching and learning of children, including with Special Educational Needs and/or Disability.
-The Inclusion Manager (SENCO) is responsible for monitoring the training requirements with regards to Special Educational Needs, and ensuring that the necessary staff training takes place.
+- The school has a training plan for all staff to improve the teaching and learning of children, including with SEND.
+The SEND team are responsible for monitoring the training requirements with regards to Special Educational Needs, and ensuring that the necessary staff training takes place.

-regular meetings between the Inclusion Manager (SENCO), teachers and support staff with regards to individual pupils
+- regular meetings between the SEND team, teachers and support staff with regards to individual pupils

-Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, for example, the Speech and Language Service or the Educational Psychology Service.
+- individual teachers and support staff attend training courses run by Achieving for Children or outside agencies that are relevant to the needs of specific children in their class, for example, the Speech and Language Service or the Educational Psychology Service.